good-loop/doc/pages/internal/data-briefing-notes.md

  - **PR** Ads-for-Good is our main story, but the press won't repeat it too often.
  Tech and data provide more opportunities for Good-Loop press stories.

+Note: much of the dev team's work is on "everyday" coding -- this is not covered here, because, whilst it is vital, it generally doesn't make for PR stories.

 ## The Elevator Summary

 Good-Loop will empower users to put their data to work, raising even more money for good causes.